RoxanaGrzywacz/sql-portfolio/README.md

 - **`trigger_automation.sql`**: Contains the SQL trigger that automatically updates the vaccination status of patients in the `patients` table when a new record is inserted into the `vaccinations` table.
 This demonstrates the use of triggers to automate certain actions in the database.

 This structure makes it easier to manage different types of queries and provides a clean organization for anyone reviewing the project.

+## Installation Guide

+For detailed installation instructions, please refer to the [installation guide](installation_guide.md).